bereketAlemu-git/Music-Store/README.md

 ## Overview
 This focuses on creating a GUI for a DVD collection using JavaFX.
 The objectives include learning how to create windows with various components, using Panes in multiple GUIs, and writing simple event handlers.

-## Objectives
-- Created a window with various components.
-- Used a Pane in more than one GUI.
-- Utilized Buttons, TextFields, and ListViews.
-- Set location, dimensions, color, and font of components.
-- Wrote simple event handlers.

 ## Getting Started
 To run the project, follow these steps: